-Patient 1
+Case 1

-A 67 year-old male who was diagnosed with prostate cancer, Gleason Score 3+4=7, underwent a retropubic RP with bilateral lymphadenectomy and developed an iatrogenic RUF.
+A 67-year-old male who was diagnosed with prostate cancer (Gleason score 3+4=7) underwent a retropubic RP with bilateral lymphadenectomy and developed an iatrogenic RUF.
 He was stooling relatively large amounts into his Foley catheter and urine through his rectum.
 His initial computed tompography (CT) scan did not visualize the fistula, however, repeat imaging documented a connection between the rectum and urethra.
-On digital rectal exam, there was a significant sized opening which was palpable, approximately 1cm in diameter.
-Due to the very large size of the fistula tract, it was thought to unlikely heal with conservative management alone and he subsequently underwent a laparoscopic diverting loop ileostomy.
+On digital rectal exam, there was a significant sized opening, which was palpable, approximately 1cm in diameter.
+Due to the very large size of the fistula tract, it was thought unlikely to heal with conservative management alone and he subsequently underwent a laparoscopic diverting loop ileostomy.

-Post-operatively, a contrast barium enema showed persistence of the RUF (Fig. 1).
+Postoperatively, a contrast barium enema showed persistence of the RUF (Fig. 1).
 Given the failure of conservative management, the decision was made for definitive surgical repair.
-A video endoscope was inserted and the fistula itself was visualized at approximately 7cm from the anal verge in the anterior position.
-Biopsy forceps were advanced through the fistula tract itself confirming that it was in fact the fistula of concern.
+A video endoscope was inserted and the fistula itself was visualized at approximately 7 cm from the anal verge in the anterior position.
+Biopsy forceps were advanced through the fistula tract itself confirming that it was, in fact, the fistula of concern.
 Electrocautery was then used to denude the fistula tract and the surrounding mucosa around the site.
-An OTSC was applied to the end of the endoscope which was then deployed with the fistula in the direct center of the cap with excellent coverage over the fistula itself (Fig. 2).
+An OTSC was applied to the end of the endoscope, which was then deployed with the fistula in the direct centre of the cap with excellent coverage over the fistula itself (Fig. 2).
 The endoscope was then removed and the patient transferred to the recovery room in stable condition.

-After six weeks of follow-up, a water soluble contrast enema was normal with no evidence of the RUF (Fig. 3).
-At a three month clinic follow-up visit, the patient stated that he was still asymptomatic, not passing stool or gas with urination, indicating his fistula remained closed.
+After six weeks of followup, a water-soluble contrast enema was normal with no evidence of the RUF (Fig. 3).
+At a three-month clinic followup visit, the patient stated that he was still asymptomatic and not passing stool or gas with urination, indicating his fistula remained closed.
 He still remains asymptomatic and radiographically healed at present, approximately 22 months post-procedure.

-Patient 2
+Case 2

-A 70-year-old male diagnosed with prostate cancer, Gleason Score 4+3=7, underwent HIFU.
-Postoperatively, the patient did quite well, however, six years later he developed biochemical recurrence.
-He subsequently underwent 12 months of androgen deprivation therapy followed by repeat HIFU.
-He developed an iatrogenic RUF, confirmed with voiding cystourethrogram.
-Given that the RUF persisted despite months of conservative management, the decision was made for definitive surgical repair.
+A 70-year-old male diagnosed with prostate cancer (Gleason score 4+3=7), underwent HIFU.
+Postoperatively, the patient did quite well; however, six years later, he developed biochemical recurrence.
+He subsequently underwent 12 months of ADT followed by repeat HIFU.
+He developed an iatrogenic